 Butch Walker - Pretty Crazy

 The trending and popular threads in our community this week include:

-> The most liked post in our forums last week was this one by Jason Tate in the “The 1975 - Notes on a Conditional Form (April 24, 2020)” thread.
+The most liked post in our forums last week was this one by popdisaster00 in the “General Politics Discussion VII” thread.

-> Thank you for subscribing to the Liner Notes email newsletter.
+Thank you for subscribing to the Liner Notes email newsletter.
 If you’re not a supporting member, please consider becoming one.
 For just $3 a month or $25 a year, you can help keep this newsletter, website, and community running.
 It’s only because of the support of members like you that we can continue to exist.
 If you like the newsletter, please feel free to tell others about it, share portions on social media, or forward it along.